seantywork/seantywork/README.md

-# Yet Another Mindless Linux-junky :zany_face:
+# Yet Another Mindless Linux-junkie :zany_face:

 See /docs for each repo's description